elazarob/PowerBI_Bankloans/README.md

 The main goal of this project is to provide a clear overview of the bank's loan portfolio and answer important business questions such as:

-How many loan applications were submitted?
+-How many loan applications were submitted?

-How much money was funded?
+-How much money was funded?

-How much money was received from borrowers?
+-How much money was received from borrowers?

-What is the average interest rate?
+-What is the average interest rate?

-What is the average debt-to-income ratio (DTI)?
+-What is the average debt-to-income ratio (DTI)?

-What percentage of loans are considered good or bad?
+-What percentage of loans are considered good or bad?

-Which states generate the highest number of loan applications?
+-Which states generate the highest number of loan applications?

-Which loan purposes are most common?
+-Which loan purposes are most common?

-How does loan performance vary by loan grade?
+-How does loan performance vary by loan grade?

-How do borrower characteristics affect loan activity?
+-How do borrower characteristics affect loan activity?

 📊 Key Performance Indicators (KPIs)

 The dashboard focuses on several key metrics:

 KPI	                                     Description
-Total Loan Applications	Total number of loan applications Total Funded Amount	Total amount funded by the bank Total Amount Received	Total amount received from borrowers Average Interest Rate	Average interest rate across loans Average DTI	Average debt-to-income ratio
-Good Loan %	Percentage of loans classified as good
-Bad Loan %	Percentage of loans classified as bad
-Good Loan Applications	Number of applications classified as good Bad Loan Applications	Number of applications classified as bad Good Loan Funded Amount	Amount funded for good loans Bad Loan Funded Amount	Amount funded for bad loans Good Loan Receivable Amount	Amount received from good loans Bad Loan Receivable Amount	Amount received from bad loans
+Total Loan Applications	                 Total number of loan applications Total Funded Amount	                     Total amount funded by the bank Total Amount Received                    Total amount received from borrowers Average Interest Rate	                   Average interest rate across loans Average DTI	                             Average debt-to-income ratio Good Loan %	                             Percentage of loans classified as good Bad Loan %	                              Percentage of loans classified as bad Good Loan Applications	                Number of applications classified as good Bad Loan Applications                  	Number of applications classified as bad Good Loan Funded                         Amount	Amount funded for good loans Bad Loan Funded                         Amount	Amount funded for bad loans Good Loan Receivable                   Amount	Amount received from good loans Bad Loan Receivable                     Amount	Amount received from bad loans

 🛠️ Tools & Technologies
 Data Analysis & Visualization